digicademy-chf/chf_container/documentation/AdaptTheEnvironment/Index.rst

    times.
 3. Adjust ``.env.development`` to your needs.
 4. Edit ``web/composer.json`` to point to the repository and name of your TYPO3 sitepackage.
-If you are just getting started, fork the boilerplate `CHF Project <https://github.com/digicademy-chf/chf_project>`__, adjust its name and settings, and provide its new credentials here.
+If you are just getting started, clone/fork the boilerplate `CHF Project <https://github.com/digicademy-chf/chf_project>`__, adjust its name and settings, and provide its new credentials here.
 5. Adapt the file ``web/config/sites/chf/config.yaml`` to your needs and change